francisborja/master/_posts/2017-04-15-one-week-in-singapore-without-a-phone.md

 #### Lesson Number Two: Talk to Locals for They Know Better Than Google Maps

 People who know me know that I do not enjoy the act of initiating conversation.
 But when in a foreign place (in or out of the country), no one can help you more accurately than well-meaning locals.
 Emphasis on well-meaning.
-(On a related side note, Singapore has a crime rate so low, you can [leave your stuff in a coffee shop unattended](https://twitter.com/FreeingFrancis/status/850278537445625859){:target="blank"} without worrying about theft.
-Although authorities still warn that "low crime doesn't mean no crime," so don't do what I did without calculating the risk.)
+(On a related side note, Singapore has a crime rate so low, you can leave your stuff in a coffee shop unattended without worrying about theft.
+Although authorities still warn that "low crime doesn't mean no crime.")

 <div class="post-img-container"><img src="/assets/posts/20170415-02.jpg" oncontextmenu="return false" /><div class="img-caption"><b><a href="http://marvelcinematicuniverse.wikia.com/wiki/Tahiti" target="blank">IKEA is a magical place.</a></b> As someone with a shared umbilical cord with clean, flat design, IKEA feels like you died a quiet, unnoticeable death and went straight to paradise.</div></div>